syhcode/Leetcode/Q15three sum.md

 ---
 ### Solution 2
+#### Idea:
-#### Idea: sort the array, then run through all indices of a possible first element of a triplet,meanwhile skip the duplicated number.
+First sort the array, then run through all possible first element of a triplet, meanwhile skip the duplicated number.
 For each possible first element  make a  2Sum sweep of the remaining part of the array. in order to sum 0,for the 3 elements ,get the larger number toward right  or get the smaller number toward left.